debug-cli/password_lock/README.md

 HOW TO USE
 1: Download python here: https://www.python.org/downloads/windows/
+(ON THE INSTALLER, click Add to Path for the command to work.)
-2: Click Code > Download Zip
+2: On github, click Code > Download Zip
 3: Extract the zip and move to downloads or wherever you want to move it
 4: left click an empty space on the folder and click open in terminal (or command prompt) command instead: cd (path of script here)